 Several years ago, I decided I was going to make a bunch of cookie baskets to give as gift to friends, the nail salon, the hair salon, the oil change place..OK, basically, if I used your service, you were getting a cookie basket, like it or not.

 I AM COOKIE BASKET WOMAN HEAR ME ROAR!

-I delivered each basket to oooh’s and ahhh’s, the reflection of me waddling with giant cookie baskets via the glass doors into different businesses, becoming all too commonplace.
+I delivered each basket to oooh’s and ahhh’s, the reflection of me walking funny with giant cookie baskets against my chest via the glass doors of the different businesses I brought them to, becoming all too commonplace.

 There was one problem, though, I still had tons of cookies left.
 SO, I made a basket for my sister, the mother lode of all cookie baskets, one that came up to my hip when set on the floor.
 BUT, I still had A LOT of cookies left.
 I looked in the freezer and it was as if the cookies were giving birth to more cookies.
 They truly seemed to be multiplying and were starting to scare me.
 Delicious, festive holiday cookies were now an albatross – a cookie cross I had to bear.

 Exterminators don’t deal with cookie infestations, so I went to my parent’s house and forced two huge cookie baskets on my Mother – begging her to give them to her hair and nail salons as gifts.